tomerumardekar/JavaScript-Project-TomerUmardekar/README.md

 # JavaScript-Project-TomerUmardekar
- Here you can find 8 projects
+ Here you can find 8 projects,
- Here you can find projects with the following technologies: TypeScript, Bootstrap, API, and local storage.
+ with the following technologies: TypeScript, Bootstrap, API, and local storage.
 The projects available are:
 Maradi Gra
 Weather Forecast